c0nstantly/c0nstantly.github.io/instances.md

 #### Main Instance: https://c0nstantly.github.io
 #### Instance 2: https://c0nstantly.netlify.app
 ## Not proven to work 100%
-Please note that these instances of c0nstantly do **not** support these games:
+Please note that these instances of c0nstantly do **not** support these games (so if you want to play these games you must use the above instances):

 - Slope
 - Bloons TD 1/2